 The problems are very common and appear with the first use.
 The first problem you will feel while using a chair is that it doesn’t provide you the support you are expecting and the massage is not as good as the other chair machines.
 This is because there isn’t a long time before your body adjusts to the pain-relieving treatment.
 And also, it is very different and is not a suitable massage as people will get bored very soon and won’t give a good massage.
 If you are having that issue while using the chair, try another one and try to see that your chair provides you with the maximum support.
 You should try to massage your back or shoulders while reclining on a comfortable seat.

 Also, make sure that you are wearing comfortable pants and tops that will make you feel more comfortable.
 Now, you should try to position yourself in a chair while lying down on your back with your feet to the side.
 The best method to massage your feet is to use a chair that has a height of at least 10 inches above the floor.
-You will feel much comfortable because the height will give you support that will make you relax.
+You will feel much more comfortable because the height will give you support that will make you relax.
 Now, start using your HT to ensure that you enjoy the massage.
 How to make chair problems go away.
 There are a number of reasons why you are facing chair problems.
 So, in case of this, it is recommended that you should try to find out the causes of this problem.
 You should do an exercise to correct your posture.
-You should also avoid sitting for a long time if you are facing chair problems.
-For doing this, you will need to make some changes in your lifestyle.
+You should also

 Better Alternatives – Osaki OS-4000CS or Kahuna 6800